adamrenklint/asimov-server/README.md

 ## Middleware

-A middleware file exports a middleware factory, to which you can pass options.
-The factory function should return the actual middleware callback, which is normal express.js middleware.
+A middleware file exports a *middleware factory*, to which you can pass options.
+The factory function should return the actual *middleware callback*, which is normal express.js middleware.

 ```javascript
 module.exports = function myMiddlewareFactory (options) {